nh-mike/gravity-sync-docker/README.md

 ###### Secondary PiHole Configuration Directory
 `/etc/pihole/ - READ / WRITE`<br />
 This is where your gravity database sits.
 On a standard PiHole install, it would sit at `/etc/pihole`.
 Ensure that wherever you mount this in the Gravity Sync container, you configure the ***LOCAL_PIHOLE_DIR*** to the same value (directory within the container).
 I personally prefer to mount it at `/etc/pihole/`.

-###### Gravity Sync Backups
-`/root/gravity-sync/data/backup/ - READ / WRITE`<br />
-Gravity Sync performs a backup on every successful sync run, and also daily depending on to the automated backup setting.
-Backups are held for 7 days, depending on the retention policy specified with ***BACKUP_RETAIN***.
-If you do not mount this directory, then backups will be lost with every container update.
-This directory can be found at `/root/gravity-sync/data/backup/` within the container.

 ###### Gravity Sync Log Files
 `/root/gravity-sync/logs/gravity-sync.log - READ / WRITE`<br />